Vickyvikranth0712/Offline-Malpractice-detection/README.md

 ---

 # 🚀 Let's make offline exams more secure together!
-Made with LOVE by Kirthivasan M R
+Made with LOVE by Vikranth V